codetricity/oppkey_tester_ricoh_theta/doc/plan/features.md

 technical writing style
 https://en.wikiversity.org/wiki/Technical_writing/Style

+To use dartdoc, must set the environmental variable `FLUTTER_ROOT`.

 ## Assess Project Management Tool in GitHub

 We don't seem to need this at the moment as our level of pull requests is low.